neohiro/ubuntu/README.md

 # Ubuntu

 Linux Ubuntu commands after fresh install, automated in attached shell files (with extra hardening, please go through the shell).
-The server version includes fail2ban.
 Offers a more secure starting point for any new super user.

 ```bash
 sudo passwd root